RA-Rob/rift/docs/input-file-management.rst

 Overview
 --------

 The input file management system provides tools for handling input files in the system.
 Input files are processed from a source directory and deployed to a target directory with specific ownership and permissions using atomic copy operations to prevent early access by other system processes.
+After successful processing, source files are moved to a processed directory to prevent reprocessing in subsequent runs.

 Directory Structure
 -------------------